-- Attempt to lift under the header with a fork lift, unless the header is fitted with fork lift shoes i.e. CX72,CX78 & CX84 models from 1996, or on an adequately supportive pallet. - Remove header onto floor without placing the foot stands under the front corners of the machine. - Never support machines weight on the front beam or front of the skids under the header.
+- Attempt to lift under the header with a fork lift, unless the header is fitted with fork lift shoes or on an adequately supportive pallet. - Remove header onto floor without placing the foot stands under the front corners of the machine. - support machine's weight on the front beam or front of the skids under the - header.